 but not

-The first sets of pages each have something in common- a parent page.
+The first sets of pages have something in common- a parent page.
 Under each parent page is a child page.
-This makes it easy to setup (and automate) breadcrumbs.
-When each page is not organized into similar types, you might be able to use breadcrumbs- but it’s more difficult.
+This makes it easy to set up (and automate) breadcrumbs.
+When each page is not organized into similar types, you might be able to use breadcrumbs, but it’s more difficult.

 I’ve also done this on my service-specific pages.
 For instance, if you visit the SEO Audit page you’ll see that it’s a daughter of several pages.
-The homepage is the parent of services which is the parent of SEO which is the parent of the SEO audit page.
+The homepage is the parent of services and SEO, which is the parent of the SEO audit page.

-Personal Theory: I believe Google likes websites with a hierarchical structure.
-I believe Google uses this structure to determine the purpose and intent of each page.
-If you want to re-organize your website into a parent-child hierarchy, be sure to 301 redirect all your old URLs to the new ones.
+Personal Theory: Google likes websites with a hierarchical structure.
+Google uses this structure to determine the purpose and intent of each page.
+If you want to reorganize your website into a parent-child hierarchy, be sure to 301 redirect all your old URLs to the new ones.

 The easiest way to install breadcrumbs is to use your CMS.
-Your breadcrumbs should be rendered by your server, and not the browser.
+Your server should render your breadcrumbs, and not the browser.
 That means JavaScript cannot generate your breadcrumbs- if you want to see the benefits of breadcrumbs.

 <ul>